siderolabs/talos/website/content/docs/v1.0/Introduction/getting-started.md

 ## Decide how to access the Talos API

+Since Talos is entirely API-driven, it is important to know how you are going to access that API.
-Since Talos is entirely API-driven, Talos comes with a number of mechanisms to make accessing the API easier.
+Talos comes with a number of mechanisms to make that easier.

 Controlplane nodes can proxy requests for worker nodes.
 This means that you only need access to the controlplane nodes in order to access